MrDaubinet/multi-agent-rl-finance/README.md

 # Repository Structure
 - **.vscode** contains opinionated vscode settings for debugging and formatting.
-- **experiments** include jupyter notebooks created for investigation purposes of the masters.
-(This could be removed)
+- **environments** financial trading rl environements.
-- **strategies** strategies implemented to train DRL agents on specific data.
+- **strategies** strategies implemented to train DRL agents on a specified environment.
 - **logs** training logs for strategies.
 - **rayExtensions** classes which extend the behaviour of the ray framework.
 - **tensortrade** extensions made to plug into the tensortrade framework.

+## Strategies
+If an environment represents a problem, a strategy represents a solution for solving the environment.
+Strageies apply deep reinforcement learning algorithms to environments.
+Strategies are separated into the domains of environments that they are solving.
+Each environment domain has one or more strategies for solving it.
+Strategies may make use of custom models for their deepn reinforcement learning algorithms.

 # Install Instructions
 1. Install Anaconda and create a new environment for this projects dependancies